codeofdoug/SeekDeep-Docker/README.md

 docker exec -it seekdeep /bin/bash
 ```

-6. Run all your settings and finalize it running `runAnalysis` with whatever number of CPUs you want to use (below is 4)
+6. Run all your settings and finalize your analysis running `runAnalysis` with whatever number of CPUs you want to use (below is 4)
 ```bash
 ./runAnalysis.sh 4
 ```